 The global economy has grown rapidly in the last 200 years but this achievement has come at the cost of climate change and environmental damage.
 With increased environmental awareness among nations and people, a global strive towards sustainable development is now growing.
 You may ask yourself what does this have to do with finance?
 Making the necessary change, transformation of our economies and societies require commitments, innovations and, last but not least, finance and investments.

-Final exam will be in March 2025
+Next Intake - 1 Mar to 31 Aug 2025 Final exam will be in September 2025

-Training Platform: Online (Frankfurt School e-Campus)
+Training Platform : Online (Frankfurt School e-Campus)

 This programme has two intakes per year - March & September